 In this article, we’ll teach you where to find the GSC Coverage report as well as how to use it to address common technical and on-page SEO issues.

 The Google Search Console (GSC) allows you to look at your site’s performance from Google’s perspective.
 It offers overviews of a site’s technical and on-page elements and can be used to perform SEO audits of a target site.
 The Google Search Console also offers recommendations on how to address issues that it uncovers during an SEO audit.

 The GSC offers several types of reports.
 However, the Coverage report (also known as the Index Coverage report) is probably the most useful.
 The Coverage report tells you which pages in a site are crawled or indexed successfully, which pages return errors, as well as which pages are excluded for various reasons.

 Why is the Google Search Console Coverage Report Important?

-When beginning an SEO campaign for a client, it’s important to check their site’s GSC Coverage report as it will give you an idea of how Google views their site.
+When beginning an SEO campaign, it’s important to check the site’s GSC Coverage report as it will give you an idea of how Google views its performance.
 If their site has any technical or on-page SEO deficiencies, the coverage report should help you identify priority areas that you could start working on.